-Over the past 5 years, we have developed the optimal and most energy-efficient configuration for using bubbles to collect and remove plastics from waterways.
+Over the past 5 years, we have developed the best and most energy-efficient solution for using bubbles to trap and remove plastics from waterways.

-Contact us to discover the possibilities to place a Bubble Barrier in your river.
+Contact us to discover how you could place a Bubble Barrier in your river.

 How does the Bubble Barrier work?

 We create a bubble curtain by pumping air through a perforated tube on the bottom of the waterway.
-The bubble curtain creates an upward current which directs the plastics to the surface.
-By placing the Bubble Barrier diagonally in the river, the natural flow will push the plastic waste to the side and into the catchment system.
+The bubble curtain creates an upward current which directs plastic to the surface.
+By placing the Bubble Barrier diagonally across the river, the natural flow of the water will push the plastic waste to the side and into the catchment system.

-The design of the catchment system works in harmony with the bubble curtain to collect and retain plastics.
-From here it will be removed from the water for processing.
+The catchment system is designed to work in harmony with the bubble curtain to collect and retain plastics.
+Following collection, it will be removed for processing and reuse.

 The Bubble Barrier system

-The Bubble Barrier comprises of three main components: the bubble curtain, the compressor, and the catchment system.
-The three components are designed to work together to create an optimal solution at each location.
-The components outlined:
+The Bubble Barrier comprises three main components: the bubble curtain, the compressor, and the catchment system.
+The three components are designed to work together to create the optimum solution for each location.
+The components are:

-The placement and required airflow of our bubble curtain are decided according to the location’s flow dynamics.
-The Bubble Tubing® is made out of PVC rubber tubing and is optimally suited to be applied in a wide range of locations.
+The location and necessary airflow of our bubble curtain are adapted according to the flow dynamics of the river or waterway.
+The bubble hose is made from rubber tubing and is ideally suited to application in a wide range of locations.

 The bubble curtain is created by using compressed ambient air.
-We use electric compressors that are tailored to the bubble curtain’s requirements, continuous operation, and location-specific characteristics.
-Wherever possible, we try to power our Bubble Barrier with renewable energy.
+We use electric compressors that are optimised for the bubble curtain and tailored to the requirements of continuous operation and to any location-specific characteristics.
+Wherever possible, we aim to power our Bubble Barrier with renewable energy.
 This may vary per city and infrastructure.

-The bubble curtain will be matched with the best suitable catchment system.
-We have developed our own catchment system which can be adapted to the location’s infrastructure, such as to accommodate the method of emptying by local authorities.
+The bubble curtain will be paired with the most suitable catchment system.
+We have developed our own catchment system which can be adapted to the local infrastructure at the site, for example, to accommodate how it will be emptied by local authorities.

 Bubble Barrier Benefits